jperon/lyluatex/lyluatex.md

 \lyIssue{Note:} In order to avoid unexpected behaviour it is strongly suggested that documents are generally compiled from their actual directory, i.e. without referring to it through a path.
+Building *out-of-tree* isn't supported, though it should be possible with the following workarounds:

+1. `includepaths={..}`: (for example, if you build from a subdirectory of main directory) tell lyluatex to search the parent directory;
+2. if the book contain figures, enter only the name of the files, then set two paths, e.g.: `\graphicspath{{images/}{../images/}}`, so images will be found either way.

 \lyIssue{NOTE:} \lyluatex\ requires that \LuaLaTeX\ is started with the `--shell-escape` command line option to enable the execution of arbitrary